ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 OCaml on Windows is still a work in progress.
 In the meantime, if you only need to _run_ OCaml programs on a Windows machine, then the simplest solution is to use the Windows Subsystem for Linux 2 (WSL2).
 WSL2 is a feature that allows Linux programs to run directly on Windows.
 WSL2 is substantially easier and faster to use than WSL1.
 Microsoft has comprehensive installation steps for [setting up WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 On the other hand, if you need Windows binaries, you will have to use the [OCaml for Windows](https://fdopen.github.io/opam-repository-mingw/) installer which comes in 32bit and 64bit versions.
-This installer gives you Opam and OCaml installations all in one go.
+This installer gives you opam and OCaml installations all in one go.
 It's used from within a Cygwin environment, but the executables produced have no dependency on Cygwin at all.
 For a more comprehensive update on the state of OCaml on Windows, see the [OCaml on Windows](/docs/ocaml-on-windows) page on the old version of the site.

 ## The OCaml Toplevel

 _Toplevel_ is a read-eval-print loop (REPL).
 It's one of the things that makes OCaml so efficient because it compiles while you code, allowing for iteration.
+You can use the `ocaml` command to enter OCaml's standard toplevel.
+However, this REPL does not have history or tab-completion, so we recommend always using `utop`.

+_UTop_ is a shell where you can type expressoins and evaluate them, too.
+It's an easier-to-use version of OCaml's standard toplevel.
+We'll be using `utop` for working through examples.

 OCaml comes with two additional compilers: one compiles to **native code** (sometimes called machine code or executable binary), directly read by the CPU, and the other compiles to **bytecode**, creating an executable that can be interpreted by a variety of runtime environments, making more flexible.

-For now, let's first use the recommended toplevel, which we installed above:
+For now, let's first use the recommended toplevel (UTop), which we installed above.
+By running the `utop` command, it will print out something similar to what you see below.
+After the horizontal line, you will see a new prompt `utop #`.
+Here is where you type your expressions.
+In this case `1 + 2 * 3;;`.
+After you press Enter, the line beneath is the output.

 ```
 $ utop